-- Prepare the patient for transport to the emergency unit for definitive evaluation and stabilization.
+- Prepare the patient for transport to the emergency unit/department for definitive evaluation and stabilization.

 Note about Body Packing

-In a situation like the above, consideration should be given to body packing (storing contraband drugs in body orifices or in the intestines (see this news item).
+In a situation like the above, consideration should be given to body packing (storing contraband drugs in body orifices or in the intestines).
 If the overdose was due to a burst or leaking drug packet in the intestines or rectum, further effects may develop even after successful treatment.
 A packing patient is unlikely to be a good historian or implicate themselves in the illegal activity.
 Alert emergency personnel to the potential for retained drug packet.
-A simple abdominal x-ray will reveal the truth.
-Learn more about Body Packing from this earlier post.
+A simple abdominal x-ray will most often reveal the truth.

 Have you had to manage a narcotic overdose in your correctional facility?
 Share your experiences in the comments section of this post.